adgellida/ubuntupackages/README.md

 Then do these basics steps:

-Go to your selected script and modified it.
+Go to your selected script and modify it.

 * "installpackages1" if you want to install some basic packages.
 * "installpackages2" if you want to check my extra installed packages.